By CamRanger

 - Requires separate CamRanger 2 hardware purchase

-Monetization relies entirely on proprietary hardware sales, with the app serving as a free interface to maintain the hardware ecosystem.
+Monetization relies entirely on hardware sales, with the app serving as a free interface to maintain the device utility.

 Who Built It?